yoctoproject/poky/documentation/contributor-guide/recipe-style-guide.rst

 The :term:`PR` variable is used to indicate different revisions of a recipe that reference the same upstream source version.
-It can be used to force a new version of a package to be installed onto a device from a package feed.
+It can be used to force a new version of a recipe to be installed onto a device from a package feed.
 These once had to be set manually but in most cases these can now be set and incremented automatically by a PR Server connected with a package feed.